rdtsc/codeeval-solutions/readme.md

   Python 3.
 Appropriate templates are selected based on the presence of sample input in the problem statement.

-This task expects a single command-line argument to be passed in the form of the problem's ID.
+This task requires a single command-line argument to be passed in the form of the problem's ID.
 For example:

 ```text